zack-bitcoin/amoveo-docs/design/sortition_chains_theory.md

 Waiver Design
 ========

 In order to minimize the size of the fraud proofs, we should have an individual small proof for every case where someone had given up control of part of the sortition value.
-We call this a "waiver", because someone is giving up their ownership claim to part of the value.
+We call this a "waiver".

 So, in order to own some value, you need to maintain waivers from every previous owner of that value.

-The minimum amount of on-chain data in an ownership claim to enable validation of this kind of fraud proof is: some merkle proof showing that the validators had assigned this value to you at some point in time.

 Kinds of computation
 ==============

-We are going to have 4 different kinds of environments where turing complete contracts can be run.
+We are going to have 2 different kinds of environments where turing complete contracts can be run.
 The combination of which should allow us to build convenient interfaces for derivatives.

-1) state channels.
-state channel computation is instantaneous, but you are restricted to only interacting with the one person that you have a channel with.

-This tool tends to have liquidity issues. on-chain state channels also have problems of block congestion.
-If there is not space on-chain to publish evidence that you won your channel, then your claim isn't enforceable.

-2) state channels in sortition chains.
-If your channel in the sortition chain wins the lottery, then that channel gets created on-chain with all the money from the lottery inside of it.
-It works like a normal on-chain channel.

-This kind of channel also has liquidity issues.
-It has lottery risk.
-Since you will win so much money, you can afford high fees, so on-chain congestion is not a problem.

-3) sortition contracts.
+1) sortition contracts.
 Besides dividing up the value in the sortition chain probabilistically, we can also divide it up based on the outcome of a smart contract.
 Only the merkle root of this contract is contained in the merkle proof showing that you own part of the value in the sortition chain.
 If you lie about the outcome of a smart contract, someone else can post that smart contract to show that you lied, and you lose money for this.

 This kind of computation has the draw-back that it is slow to update your contract.
 You need to wait for a merkle root to get recorded on-chain, and for enough confirmations on top of it so you can be sure that the tx wont get orphaned.